LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK10-D1-SeedData+LINQ.md

 [TOC]

-## Q and A
+## Announcements

+**For 11/22/23**

+- Upcoming due dates:

+  - Term project
+    The dates for the beta version and code review are flexible, but make arrangements with your lab partners if you want to change these dates.

+    - Send a PR for the beta version: Tuesday, 11/28

+    - Submit a link to a code review on a PR: Thursday, 11/30

+    - Presentation to the class: Monday, 12/4

+    - Submit links to the production version: Monday, 12/4

   - Labs

-  - Lab 7, Repositories and Unit Tests
-    - Revised the requirements to just require two unit tests which can both be of the same controller method.
-    - Accepting submissions through the end of the week, I won't grade them until Saturday at the earliest.
+    - Lab 7 Production version: pushed out to Thursday, 11/30
+      But, if you have it working this week, submit it.

+    - Lab 8 Code review: Tuesday, 11/28

-  - Lab 8 will be due 12/1, Thursday night of next week (week 10).
+    - Lab 8 Production version: 11/30

-  - Lab 9 is optional, extra credit and will be due 12/5, Monday night of finals week (week 11).
+    - Lab 9 is optional, extra credit: 12/4

-- The term project is also due Monday, 12/5.
+  - Final Quiz: online Monday 12/4 through Wednesday 12/6
+    If anyone wants to take the quiz on campus, in the classroom, I'll open the classroom on Wednesday.

 - Discuss questions.